 Register Online Now* Maximum enrollment is 40 participants, so don’t wait to register!
 This day of training is for people working with school-age youth, grades K–12th.
 Audience participation, including multiple hands-on, engaging activities, will be the focus.
 Do activities that you can bring into your programs, and discuss the how and why of implementing those activities!

 Participants must register in advance unless otherwise noted. ◆ Those not registered (including children) will not be permitted into the training space. ◆ Any fees must be paid in advance in order to guarantee registration at the training event. ◆ Refunds will not be given for “no shows” or those cancelling less than two weeks prior to the event. ◆ A transaction fee of $20 will be charged on any refund given. ◆ Trainers have the right and responsibility to refuse credit for attendance to anyone who does not stay for the entire session, or who does not participate fully. ◆ By registering, participants agree to have their image used in Network for Youth Success promotional materials, including but not limited to social media, websites, and print.

 Scholarship funding to participate in this training may be available through the Educational Incentive Program (EIP).
-For more information or to apply for a scholarship, please visit www.ecetp.pdp.albany.edu.
+For more information, please visit www.ecetp.pdp.albany.edu.
+You can apply for a scholarship for this event by visiting https://www.ecetp.pdp.albany.edu/mytraining/EIPAPP/preapp.aspx.
 You may also contact EIP at firstname.lastname@example.org or 800-295-9616.
 If you have received an EIP scholarship, please sign it and mail it to the Network along with your registration.